AlbertoBasalo/aidd/projects/astro_bokings/0-requirements/5-AstroBookings-Technical_requirements-CFO-letter.md

 Customer operations should be separated from supplier or employee operations to allow the system to scale independently.

-Use an admin API for managing the relational data in the Postgres database used by suppliers and employees portals.
+We want an admin API for managing the relational data in the Postgres database used by suppliers and employees portals.

-Use an simple API for accessing a MongoDB database where read the information and write the changes for the customers web application.
+We want a simple API for accessing a MongoDB database where read the information and write the changes for the customers web application.

 Use also a dedicated API with a MongoDB database to store core system info like user credentials, synchronization messages, and log entries with a simple web app for IT operators to check them.

 Write a job scheduler that uses former data to send emails to suppliers and customers, and to conciliate relational and NoSQL databases of any change.
+No need to extra service, the job scheduler should be able to call the notification service and reconcile the databases.

 ### Security